 Background

 I obtained my D.Phil.
 (Oxford's equivalent for a Ph.D.) at St Anne's College, University of Oxford, advised by Prof. Robin A Murphy (Computational Psychopathology Research Group) and Prof. Michael Browning (Computational Psychiatry).
-My doctoral dissertation was a "Computational Dissection of Schizotypy", I conducted behavioural research and computational modelling (e.g., reinforcement learning and Bayesian inference) to dissect cognition in the schizotypal personality spectrum.
+My doctoral dissertation was a "Computational Dissection of Schizotypy", I conducted behavioural research and computational modelling (e.g., Reinforcement Learning and Bayesian inference) to dissect cognition in the schizotypal personality spectrum.
 My D.Phil. was fully funded by the Universidad de Guadalajara (V/2021/989 and V/2018/1476).

-I studied a fully funded Masters in Science (M.Sc.; CONACYT, No. 736730) supervised by Prof. José E. Burgos (follow his fantastic YouTube channel) and advised by Prof. Jonathan Buriticá and Prof. Cristiano Valerio dos Santos at the Centro de Estudios e Investigaciones en Comportamiento (CEIC), Universidad de Guadalajara.
+I completed a fully funded Masters in Science (M.Sc.; CONACYT, No. 736730) supervised by Prof. José E. Burgos (follow his fantastic YouTube channel) and advised by Prof. Jonathan Buriticá and Prof. Cristiano Valerio dos Santos at the Centro de Estudios e Investigaciones en Comportamiento (CEIC), Universidad de Guadalajara.
 There, I used Artificial Neural Networks to model economical decision-making in pigeons (and rats).
 I completed my undergraduate degree in almost six years, where I graduated as a psychologist and received two years of training as a general engineer at ITESO Universidad Jesuita de Guadalajara.

 I love rollerblading, rowing (male rowing team of St Anne's College), table tennis, yoga, and golf.